-EPP Unit Competencies - The EPP Unit is committed to producing quality candidates who meet or exceed the institutional, state, national, and professional organization standards.
-In particular, the EPP Unit concentrates on preparing candidates to satisfy the 10 Oklahoma General Competencies for Licensure and Certification (which are based upon national competency standards) as well as the subject area competencies set out by the Oklahoma Commission for Teacher Preparation.
-OKWU's Teacher Candidate Competencies incorporate Oklahoma's General Competencies plus one of OKWU's own for a total of 11 competencies Therefore, OKWU's Teacher Candidate Competencies match state and national standards.
+EPP Competencies - The EPP is committed to producing quality candidates who meet or exceed the institutional, state, national, and professional organization standards.
+In particular, the EPP concentrates on preparing candidates to satisfy the 10 Oklahoma General Competencies for Licensure and Certification (which are based upon national competency standards) as well as the subject area competencies set out by the Office of Educational Quality and Accountability.
+OKWU's Teacher Candidate Competencies incorporate Oklahoma's General Competencies plus one of OKWU's own for a total of 11 competencies Therefore, OKWU's Teacher Candidate Competencies standards.

-When a teacher candidate has completed the teacher education program, the candidate will have demonstrated the following knowledge, skills, and dispositions through University courses and on-site clinical experiences.
+When a teacher candidate has completed the Educator Preparation Program, the candidate will have demonstrated the following knowledge, skills, and dispositions through University courses and on-site clinical experiences.